skippyr/river-dreams/README.md

 				<p>If you are using Ubuntu or a distribution based on it, you can download Kitty using the following command (sudo priveleges are required to do it):</p>
 				<pre><code>sudo apt install -y kitty</code></pre>
 				<p>However, you can find more information about how to install Kitty in its <a href="https://github.com/kovidgoyal/kitty">repository</a> on GitHub.</p>
-				<p>Kitty uses your user's default shell, which is pretty convenient as the in last section you have learned how to configure it.</p>
+				<p>Kitty uses your user's default shell, which is pretty convenient as in last section you have learned how to configure it.</p>
 			</ul>
 		<p>Now that you have installed all the dependencies, to build River Dreams, it is finally the time to compile and run it.
 As River Dreams is a stand-alone theme, it does not required any framework to work, but some people will probably like to use it within the OhMyZSH framework.
 To satisfact both, here are instructions to do such:</p>
 			<h4>Stand-Alone Installation (recommended)</h4>